 Following the flooding episodes of 1997 and 2004 the Polish authorities embarked on an attempt to reduce flood risk in the Upper Silesia region.
 The application of the choice experiment method introduced in this chapter focused on the estimation of the benefits that the local population derives from the reductions of flood risk in the area.
+Furthermore, we explored the welfare implications of improving biodiversity and recreational river access.

 The results presented reveal that there are significant welfare improvements from flood risk reduction, which dominate welfare improvements from both improving river accessibility for recreational reasons and conserving high levels of biodiversity.
 This can be translated as the locals' preferences for use values derived from flood reduction relative to use and non-use values from recreation or biodiversity conservation.
-Aggregation over the population of Sosnowiec shows that local residents are willing to incur an increase in local taxation of 2693416 zloty per year to reduce flood risk.
-These results can be relevant for conducting the appropriate cost benefit analysis for flood control infrastructure in the region, as the analysis takes into account both use and non use values derived from policy changes.
+Aggregation over the population of Sosnowiec shows that local residents are willing to incur an increase in local taxation of 2,693,416 zloty per year to reduce flood risk.